nih-cfde/published-documentation/docs/spec-and-docs/C2M2-usage-guides-and-technical-documents/002-C2M2-LEVEL-1.md

       terms aren't available in a particular ontological CV_
       * _aggressively leave blank CV-field values for any records that wind up causing you the slightest bit of trouble._
-      * `#c2m2-internal-note: See the wish list (two bullets below) for initial notes on improving the engineering solutions for this topic after the demo.
-Too many important issues remain to be studied, argued, decided, implemented and tested for us to make CV management more than a quick and intellectually unsatisfying kludge and still meet our June development deadline.
-(Note that once we've actually built a few C2M2 metadata instance collections, we can then compare notes to help us all get a much better collective grip on some of the problems that will need solving in this area.)`
    * CV term scanner script:
    	_auto-builds (green) CV term tables_
       * _executed during bdbag-preparation stage, after core TSVs have been built_